What it means

 Through the work of Habitat, millions have found new hope in the form of affordable housing.
 Churches, community groups and others have joined together to successfully tackle a significant social problem―decent housing for all.
-Since 1976, Habitat has helped 6.8 million people find strength, stability and independence through safe, decent and affordable shelter.
+Since 1976, Habitat has helped over seven million people find strength, stability and independence through safe, decent and affordable shelter.

 In our area, Warren County Habitat for Humanity has applied these principles to work with community and family partners to complete homes for seventeen families.

 Two construction groups of volunteers assemble on most Thursdays and Saturdays, and are currently building homes with Partner Families eighteen and nineteen in Franklin Twp., NJ.

 Our application period is currently closed

 WCHFH complies with the Equal Housing Opportunity Act.
 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the nation.
 We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status, or national origin.